 Settings Configuration

-The settings.py file is the central configuration file for registering your interoperability components.
+The migration file is the central configuration file for applying Python IOP configuration to IRIS.
+It is commonly named settings.py, but it can be any Python file, such as a single-file production named demo.py.
 It defines classes, productions, schemas, and remote connection settings.

 Quick Start

-Create a settings.py file in your project root:
+Create a migration file in your project root:

 iop --migrate /path/to/your/project/settings.py